RandallPark/USC_Homework-10_WebScraping/README.md

 [1]: https://splinter.readthedocs.io/en/latest/drivers/chrome.html "click to go to docs"

-# Mission to Mars
+## Unit 12 | Assignment -  Mission to Mars

 ![mission_to_mars](app/images/mission_to_mars.jpg)

-In this assignment, you will build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
-The following outlines what you need to do.
+This assignment is to build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
+The following outlines what needs to be done.

 ## Step 1 - Scraping

-Complete your initial scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.
+Complete the initial scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.

 * Create a Jupyter Notebook file called `mission_to_mars.ipynb` and use this to complete all of your scraping and analysis tasks.
-The following outlines what you need to scrape.
+The following outlines what needs to be scraped.

 ### NASA Mars News

 * Scrape the [NASA Mars News Site](https://mars.nasa.gov/news/) and collect the latest News Title and Paragraph Text.
-Assign the text to variables that you can reference later.
+Assign the text to variables that can be referenced later.

 ```python
 # Example: